easpulse/easpulse/README.md

 ## Intro

 EAS Pulse is a Dune analytics dashboard built from scratch for the Superhack 2024 for all about [Ethereum Attestation Service](https://attest.org): attestation usage, daily, weekly, monthly and quarterly performance, revenue generation, and trends in the superchain and other blockchain networks.
+[Superhack 2024](https://ethglobal.com/events/superhack2024) on the Superchain was a hackathon run by [ETHGlobal](https://ethglobal.com/) on August 2 - 16, 2024.

 You can view the dashboard live [here](https://dune.com/ivanmolto/eas-pulse-ethereum-attestation-service)

+You can also view the page of the project submission in the hackathon [here](https://ethglobal.com/showcase/eas-pulse-yhn4i)

 ## Description